 Morph Bags is not a typical company.
-You could even say it’s unusual.
+We exist to turn waste into opportunity.

-My wife and I launched it to make meaningful impact through our products, the ways in which we operate, and broader efforts we engage in through our communities.
+My wife and I launched Morph to reduce waste, support skilled makers, and show what circular production can look like in practice.
 This includes identifying and recovering materials that would otherwise be wasted, partnering with skilled makers, and demonstrating what circular production can look like in practice.
 But sustainable products alone aren’t enough.
 Getting to a genuinely sustainable economy requires new ways of thinking, communities willing to work together on hard problems, and institutions willing to be challenged.

-That’s why teaching and community engagement have remained central to my work, rather than sidelines to Morph.
-They are expressions of the same set of values and commitments that gave rise to it.
-I work to build community, share ideas, build programs, and advocate for change that goes well beyond that which is directly impacted by our products and operations.
-This page shares examples to help paint a fuller picture of the collective effort towards positive systems change.
+That’s why teaching and community engagement remain central to my work.
+They embody the same values and commitments that gave rise to it.
+Building community, sharing ideas, creating programs, and advocating for beneficial policy all help foster systems-level change beyond the scope of our products and operations.
+This page highlights some of that work.

 — Chris Oestereich, Founder, Morph Bags